iqm-finland/qiskit-on-iqm/docs/user_guide.rst

 If you are unsure which plugin to use, you can use :func:`.transpile_to_IQM` with the appropriate arguments.
 This function determines which plugin to use based on the backend and the provided arguments.
-Note that the Qiskit transpiler automatically uses the :class:`.IQMDefaultSchedulingPlugin` when the backend is an IQM backend.
+Note that the Qiskit transpiler automatically uses the :class:`.IQMDefaultSchedulingPlugin` when the backend is an IQMBackend.

 Batch execution of circuits